Microwave-Antenna-Engineering-Group-HWU/Substrate-Permittivity-Extraction-Using-Ring-Resonator/README.md

 # Substrate Permittivity Extraction Using Ring Resonator

-This repository provides a Python-based tool and design assets for extracting the substrate dielectric constant (ε<sub>r</sub>) from S-parameter measurements of a microstrip ring resonator.
+This repository provides a Python-based tool and design assets for extracting the substrate dielectric constant (ε<sub>r</sub>)  and  loss tangent (tanδ) from S-parameter measurements of a microstrip ring resonator.

 ---